An Indian organic journey: Namu & Misha´s reunion

 The splendid retail store

 The tender loving care and mindfulness poured into HHM’s retail store radiates back from its stunning interiors, spanning 1,000 sq ft.
 The white-and-beige hued store features an outdoor area decked out with unpolished wood and bamboo furniture, a large retail section featuring a tableau of organic foods displayed in neatly stacked wooden crates acting as shelves, with a dedicated section for fresh produce; a workshop and demo vestibule, and a separate retail section akin to a showroom featuring holistic lifestyle products such as jute yoga mats, brass dinnerware, natural detergents, bamboo toothbrushes, menstrual cups, porcelain cups and saucers, wooden mortars and pestles and cast iron cookware.
 At the entrance, patrons take selfies against the backdrop of a life sized mural made from shards of green plastic soft drink bottles, depicting green wings.

 Another room of the Healthyhappyme retail store.
-(Picture from the web)
+(Picture from the website)